pkulchenko/fullmoon/README.md

 ```

 In this example the "child" template "extends" the base template and any
-`block.greet` content defined in the child template will be rendered
+`block.greet` content defined in the child template is rendered inside
-inside the "base" template (when and where the `block.greet()` function
+the "base" template (when and where the `block.greet()` function is
-is called).
-The default `block.greet` block doesn't need to be defined
+called).
+The default `block.greet` block doesn't need to be defined in
-in the base template, but when it is present (step 1), it sets the
+the base template, but when it is present (step 1), it sets the content
-content to be rendered (step 2) if the block is not overwritten in
+to be rendered (step 2) if the block is not overwritten in a child
-a child template and needs to be defined *before* `block.greet`
-function is called.
+template and needs to be defined *before* `block.greet` function is called.

 Similarly, `block.greet` in the child template needs to be defined
 *before* (step 3) the base template is rendered (step 4) to have